 |Clitoral glans width||3–10 mm||0.1–0.4|

 |Vaginal length||65–125 mm||2.6–4.9|

 Swyer syndrome causes women to be much taller and broader than their peers, with large hands and feet.
 On a basic genetic level, they are male.
 But since the condition is rarely diagnosed before the teen years, most identify as female even after diagnosis.
-Revealing to a mate the genetic inconsistency can cause anxiety because there is a fear of rejection.
+They may battle sapphic feelings.
+Revealing to a male mate the genetic inconsistency can cause anxiety because there is a fear of rejection.

 Vaginal agenesis is a rare in utero disorder that occurs when the vagina doesn't develop, and the womb (uterus) may only develop partially, if at all.
 It can appear as a small pouch or dimple where the vagina should be.
 Many girls with vaginal agenesis decide after puberty begins to have doctors create a vagina (pocket) by means of a vaginal dilator.
 Though infertile, orgasmic function is possible since the clitoris and the external genitalia form normally.

 Hypospadias occurs when the urinary opening (urethra) is located below the usual position on the tip of the penis.
 It is one of the more frequent and visible genital variations.
 Hypospadias is the most common birth difference in children with XY chromosomes, seen in 1 out of 300 live births.